mgreiler/code-review-checklist/README.md

 - [ ] Does this code change accomplish what it is supposed to do?
 - [ ] Can this solution be simplified?
 - [ ] Does this change add unwanted compile-time or run-time dependencies?
-- [ ] Was a framework, API, library, service used that should not be used?
+- [ ] Is a framework, API, library, or service used that should not be used?
-- [ ] Was a framework, API, library, service not used that could improve the solution?
+- [ ] Could an additional framework, API, library, or service improve the solution?
 - [ ] Is the code at the right abstraction level?
 - [ ] Is the code modular enough?
-- [ ] Would you have solved the problem in a different way that is substantially better in terms of the code’s maintainability, readability, performance, security?
+- [ ] Can a better solution be found in terms of maintainability, readability, performance, or security?
 - [ ] Does similar functionality already exist in the codebase?
-If so, why isn’t this functionality reused?
+If yes, why isn’t it reused?
 - [ ] Are there any best practices, design patterns or language-specific patterns that could substantially improve this code?
-- [ ] Does this code follow Object-Oriented Analysis and Design Principles, like the Single Responsibility Principle, Open-Close Principle, Liskov Substitution Principle, Interface Segregation, Dependency Injection?
+- [ ] Does this code adhere to Object-Oriented Analysis and Design Principles, like the Single Responsibility Principle, Open-Close Principle, Liskov Substitution Principle, Interface Segregation, or Dependency Injection?

 ## Logic Errors and Bugs
 - [ ] Can you think of any use case in which the